Summer Student Internship at the United Nations… UN Summer Internship Application Form!

 - Develop a Global Partnership for Development

-In 2011, 20 interns looked at a number of important and timely issues.
+In 2013, interns looked at a number of important and timely issues.
+Here are the summaries of their power point presentations.

-It is clear that these research topics chosen by the students are of contemporary importance and were on the summer agenda for the United Nations.
-See presentations below.
+These research topics chosen by the students are of contemporary importance each year and were on the summer agenda for the United Nations.
+See presentations from 2010 and 2011 below.

 What the Interns said about the 2010 experience!